Our services are very affordable and available worldwide.

 Cruciferous vegetables are well known for their health promoting properties.
 A group of compounds found in cruciferous vegetables that possess known disease fighting activity are called isothiocyanates.

 Sulforaphane is an isothiocynate that has been demonstrated to have potent anti-cancer activity in cell culture and animal studies.
 There are ongoing human clinical trials evaluating sulforaphane for a variety of diseases including cancer.
 The incorporation of sulforaphane as a both a chemopreventative and chemotherapeutic agent is exciting because the required dose is small and the bioavailability of the compounds is favorable.
-Broccoli sprouts contain a high content of sulforaphane and dried extracts may be the best source for dietary supplementation.
+Broccoli sprouts contain a high content of sulforaphane and dried extracts may be the best source for dietary supplementation and cancer therapeutics.

 NORI has been conducting research into what causes cancer.
 Shocking information has developed that implicates antibiotic use as a direct cause of at least one third of cancer cases.
 Please visit www.antibioticwatchdog.com for detailed scientific information on how antibiotics cause cancer and how to avoid them.
 NORI is actively bringing this critical information to the public and healthcare providers.
 Antibiotics are very dangerous drugs and create much more harm than destroying our gut bacteria.
 Antibiotics damage mitochondrial DNA which is why they induce cancer.